sschwindt/hydro-informatics/docs/source/numerics/tm2d.rst

 .. image:: ../img/bk-import-pts.png
    :alt: bkimportpts

-   :caption: Importing a point shapefile in BK.
+    Importing a point shapefile in BK.

 -  Right-click on **points (X)** and open the **Properties**
 -   In the **Properties** window got to the **Data** tab > select **Z(float)** and **Apply**; then go to the **ColourScale** tab >